efexos/dwmblocks/README.md

 	# sudo rm /usr/local/dwmblocks
 	# sudo rm /usr/local/internetav

-In your init script i.e, .xinitrc or .xprofile put,
+In your .xinitrc or .xprofile:

 	# echo "internetav &" >> ~/.xprofile
 	# echo "dwmblocks &" >> ~/.xprofile

 OR do it manually by vim in '~/.xprofile' add:

 	#################
 	internetav &
 	dwmblocks &
 	################

 # Description (Read this there are few things that need setting up)